top of page

 We welcome your interest in pursuing graduate studies with our graduate group.
 The internationally-recognized graduate program in Hydrologic Sciences at the University of California at Davis is committed to educating the next diverse and socially responsible generation of water resource professionals.

-The Early Application deadline (to be considered for internal fellowships) is January 15, 2024.
-The general deadline for application is May 1, 2024.
+The Early Application deadline (to be considered for internal fellowships) is January 5, 2025.
+Applicants are also asked to submit the Prerequisite Checklist at that time to the Graduate Program Coordinator.
+The general deadline for application is May 1, 2025.
 GRE scores are not required for HSGG applications.
 HSGG instead engages in a holistic approach to review applicants based on the breadth of application materials provided.

 It is recommended to begin the application process as early as possible (up to a full year before intended enrollment) to allow time for communicating with faculty.
 Early completion may provide a better chance of receiving an appointment as a research assistant or graduate teaching assistant.